Adapters

 Context Factory

 Adapters inject platform-specific values into loaders and API routes via a context factory.
-This is where you connect database clients, environment bindings, and other platform resources:
+With generated entries, point the adapter at a module that exports createContext:

 // Node: inject a database pool